SherG/sherrieg/content/blog/dissent/index.md

 He compares dissent to an evolutionary process necesssary for surfacing the best solutions.
 Squash the dissent (either formally or through social networks) and you lose the chance to avoid failure.
 And yet, corrupt regimes always choose to suppress dissent.

 Because they've hamstrung the capacity to "adapt and evolve" their nation becomes more brittle and prone to failure.

+The same is true of non-governmental organizations.

 <hr>